ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

     func configurationDBR() {
         // A network connection is required to active the public trial license.
         // The public trial license is time-limited.
 Please visit: https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=installer&package=ios to get an extension.
-        DynamsoftBarcodeReader.initLicense("Put your license here", verificationDelegate: self)
+        DynamsoftBarcodeReader.initLicense("Put your license here", VerificationDelegate: self)
     }
     ```

 3. Once you create the Barcode Reader object, a `textResultCallback` is then implemented where the barcode results will be stored.
-If the `verificationDelegate` is set to `self`, the callback must be implemented in the `ViewController` class or the build will result in an error.
+If the `VerificationDelegate` is set to `self`, the callback must be implemented in the `ViewController` class or the build will result in an error.
 On that same note, a callback for the `DLS` verification process is also implemented (`dlsLicenseVerificationCallback`).

-    Also note that the `DBRTextResultDelegate` and `DMDLSLicenseVerificationDelegate` interfaces must be added at the head.
+    Also note that the `DBRTextResultListener` and `DBRLicenseVerificationListener` interfaces must be added at the head.

     Objective-C:

     ```objectivec
-    @interface ViewController ()<DBRLicenseVerificationListener, DBRTextResultDelegate>
+    @interface ViewController ()<DBRLicenseVerificationListener, DBRTextResultListener>

     @implementation ViewController